jedaniels000/geoext/README.md

 ### geoext
 - geo.py: Functionality to aid in the processing of geographic data such as tif and shapefiles and integrating with common geographic libraries like rasterio, geopandas, rioxarray, etc.
 - h5geo.py: Functionality for integrating geographic data with the HDF5 workflow.
-- MODIS.py: Functionality for processing MODIS HDF-EOS products.
-Currently, the products available are: MCD19A2 and MOD21A1D

 ## geoext-conda-build
 Contains other files used in creating a conda package.
 No functionality code here.